ansj02/CV-paper-reviews/simple-review.md

 ### 2. NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis - writing
 #### Introduction

 #### Contribution

+An approach for representing continuous scenes with complex geometry and materials as 5D neural radiance fields, parameterized as basic MLP networks

+A differentiable rendering procedure based on classical volume rendering

+A positional encoding to map each input 5D coordinate into a higher dimensional space, which enables us to successfully optimize neural radiance fields to represent high frequency scene content

 #### Key ideas

+3D rendering with ray, color and dencity model, 3D modeling with neural radiance fields, 1 model for 1 task, positional encoding, hierarchical method

 #### Details

 ![image](https://user-images.githubusercontent.com/67745456/151969066-622cd0f9-ffd3-4907-bb28-1d9f4c510ea7.png)